-How I Learned to Live with My Tinnitus
+How I Learned to Live With My Tinnitus

 I never found a cure.
 I tried all sorts of remedies sold on the market.
 I even had kept a journal of foods I ate to see if there was a common thread between what I ate and the loudness of my tinnitus.
-This was to determine if it might be due to a food allergy.
+That was to determine if it might be due to a food allergy.
 Every time I thought I found something, it failed the test at another time.
 My findings were always inconsistent.

 I had tried using white noise generators1, but they never helped much.
 Some people swear by them, so it's worth a try.
 In my case, I gave up using anything that makes noise.

 I found that focusing my mind on anything helps me live with the tinnitus.
-It really does not bother me anymore, but whenever I begin to pay attention to the ringing, it's there.
+It does not bother me anymore, but whenever I begin to pay attention to the ringing, it's there.
 It's always there.
 The trick is to learn to ignore it.

 There are many ways to avoid paying attention to it.
-I could be reading in a quiet room just as well as listening to music.
-Doing crafts, building things, taking walks, hiking, and talking with friends.
+I could be reading in a quiet room just as well as listening to music, doing crafts, building things, taking walks, hiking, and talking with friends.
 It all helps to keep my mind off it.

 Besides knowing what to do, it's also important to know what to avoid.
-For example, I discovered that a cheap radio with a tinny-sounding speaker will actually make me feel pain in my ears.
+For example, I discovered that a cheap radio with a tinny-sounding speaker would actually make me feel pain in my ears.

-After a couple of years I became accustomed to hearing the ringing sound in my head.
-It became second-nature and it doesn't even disturb my ability to hear—as was proven by a doctor who tested my hearing.
+After a couple of years, I became accustomed to hearing the ringing sound in my head.
+It became second-nature, and it doesn't even disturb my ability to hear—as was proven by a doctor who tested my hearing.